-At midnight on Friday China closed its borders to the rest of the world as it bids to stop a resurgence of the coronavirus.
+At midnight on Friday, China closed its borders to the rest of the world as it tries to stop a resurgence of the coronavirus.

 China initially ignored the outbreak that first surfaced in Wuhan in early December, silencing doctors who tried to raise the alarm before eventually enacting a draconian and restrictive lockdown that impacted 50 million people.

-To do this, the Chinese government has employed a unique mixture of tactics ranging from disinformation, soft power, conspiracy theories, and even a book that tells the heroic story of China’s victory over coronavirus — all of which are designed to reframe the narrative around coronavirus and Beijing’s role in allowing the virus to get out of control in the first place.
+To do this, the Chinese government has employed a unique mixture of tactics including disinformation, soft power, conspiracy theories, and even a book that tells the heroic story of China’s victory over coronavirus — all of which are designed to reframe the narrative around the virus and Beijing’s role in allowing it to get out of control in the first place.

 Here’s China’s playbook:

 Silence dissenting voices: The outbreak in Wuhan was first noticed by doctors working on the front lines.
 They tried to raise the alarm by sharing messages with friends on WeChat, messages that were shared on social media and went viral.
 But the police detained the doctors — some of whom subsequently died of coronavirus — and told them to stay quiet.

 Block information: Once Hubei province had been put into lockdown, the Chinese government didn’t want any negative information getting out.
 To do this, it employed a range of tactics.
 One was making citizen journalists disappear after they began publishing videos from inside Wuhan exposing the sheer scale of the crisis.
 It also ramped up its censorship of social media platforms significantly, meaning even the slightest reference to coronavirus or the government’s response was erased.